Northern Districts men's cricket team

-The Northern Districts cricket team is a men's cricket team that represents the northern half of New Zealand’s North Island (excluding Auckland).
+The Northern Districts cricket team is a men's cricket team that represents the northern half of New Zealand's North Island (excluding Auckland).
 It is one of six major first-class cricket teams governed by New Zealand Cricket.
 The team competes in the Plunket Shield first-class competition, the Ford Trophy one-day competition, and the Men's Super Smash T20 competition.
-The T20 side was known as the Northern Knights until the 2021–22 season.
+The T20 team is known as the Northern Brave (previously Northern Knights until the 2021–22 season.

-Northern Districts were the last of New Zealand’s six major teams to gain first-class status, joining the Plunket Shield in the 1956–57 season.
+Northern Districts were the last of New Zealand's six major teams to gain first-class status, joining the Plunket Shield in the 1956–57 season.
 The association comprises six constituent districts: Northland Cricket Association, Counties Manukau Cricket Association, Waikato Valley Cricket, Hamilton Cricket Association, Bay of Plenty Cricket, and Poverty Bay Cricket Association.